 In the 1960's, I had the privilege to hear the late Ivan Illich speak.
 He described "Conviviality" as the outcome of positive social change.

-Conviviality is a mental model that I have cherished and practiced since; my experiences in Mexico and the Philippines broaden my ideas to embrace the international community as the focus of conviviality.
+Conviviality is a mental model that I have cherished and practiced since; my experiences with my friend Jim Hagan ("Padre Jaime") in Mexico and my wife's family in the Philippines helped foster my desire for conviviality in the world family.

 The Philippine culture is preconditioned to convivialty through its practice of "hiya" (shame).
 This includes awareness of the feeings of others and willingness to do best for the group, leading to tolerance, openness and acceptance.